Ivan Đurđević: Coaching career

 After retiring, Đurđević stayed connected to his last club as a youth manager.
 On 8 May 2015, he was appointed head coach of the reserves in III liga.
 In May 2018, Đurđević became manager of the senior team.
 He was dismissed on 4 November 2018.

 On 20 May 2019, Đurđević was appointed manager of Chrobry Głogów.
 On 4 May 2022, with three games to go and Chrobry still in contention for promotion, it was announced he would step down from his role at the end of the season.
 Chrobry entered the promotion play-offs and caused an upset by eliminating Arka Gdynia on 26 May 2022, only to come up short in the final against Korona Kielce three days later.

 On 2 June 2022, Đurđević made his return to Ekstraklasa and was announced as the new manager of Śląsk Wrocław.
+He was dismissed on 21 April 2023, with six games left in the season.

+In August 2024, he joined Latvian Higher League club Liepāja as their new sporting director.
+Outside of his regular duties, Đurđević was also actively involved in coaching and present on the sidelines during matches.
+He left the club in December 2024 in order to be closer to his family in Poland.

+On 1 April 2025, Đurđević was appointed manager of Ekstraklasa club Stal Mielec, signing a contract until the end of June 2026.
+Unable to save Stal from relegation to the I liga, Đurđević remained at the club for the start of the following campaign.
+The team made a poor start to the season, winning just three of their opening eleven league matches of the season.
+On 27 September, the club announced they had sacked Đurđević.